Your Business Plan Pitch Deck: Common Mistakes and How to Fix ThemDecember 27, 2019

 To make yours stand out from the pack, skip the cliches and jargon.
 Brainstorm some innovative ways to present your brand.
 Get to know your audience – you want to appeal to their unique emotions.

 Finally, it’s important to avoid cookie-cutter templates.
 Believe us when we say investors will know if you just plugged your content into the first one you could find.
-A custom made business plan deck will stand out.
+A custom business plan deck will stand out.
 Use crisp fonts and colors specific to your brand.
 To add some real polish, commission a logo and come up with a catchy tagline.

 The Pitch Deck Doesn’t Include a Demo